 A special look at an incredible tribute to young Jewish boys and girls who endured the horrors of the Holocaust

-The theme for this year’s International Holocaust Memorial Day 2021, “Be the light in the darkness,” is a testimony to the eternal Hope of Israel.
-The emphasis on finding hope in one of history’s most tragic horrors recalls Israel’s “Yom Hashoah” which is held on the 27th of Nisan (in April or May) where it is designated “Holocaust and Heroism Remembrance Day” honoring as well the valor of all those who braved the atrocities.
+The theme for this year’s International Holocaust Memorial Day 2021 was, “Be the light in the darkness,” and is a testimony to the eternal Hope of Israel.
+The emphasis on finding hope in one of history’s most tragic horrors recalls Israel’s “Yom Hashoah” which is held today, April 8th where it is designated “Holocaust and Heroism Remembrance Day” honoring as well the valor of all those who braved the atrocities.

 Finding light in the darkness – “I Will Not Die”